-The Arab Republic of Egypt is a transcontinental country with a unique geographical position in Northeast Africa, at the crossroads of Europe and Asia, on the Mediterranean and Red Sea, and its connection to Sub Saharan Africa through the Nile Valley.
-Egypt is at the center of the Arab world and controls the Suez Canal, the shortest sea link between the Indian Ocean and the Mediterranean Sea.
+The Arab Republic of Egypt has a unique geographical position in Northeast Africa, at the crossroads of Europe and Asia, on the Mediterranean and Red Sea, and its connection to Sub Saharan Africa through the Nile Valley.
+Egypt is at the center of the Arab world and controls the Suez Canal; the shortest sea link between the Indian Ocean and the Mediterranean Sea.

 Egypt is bordered by the Gaza Strip and Israel to the northeast, the Gulf of Aqaba to the east, the Red Sea to the east and south, Sudan to the south and Libya to the west.

-With over 90 million inhabitants (two-thirds of which are below 29 years), Egypt is Africa's third most populous country after Nigeria and Ethiopia, and it has the highest population in the Arab world.
+With over 90 million inhabitants - two-thirds of which are below 29 years - Egypt is Africa's third most populous country after Nigeria and Ethiopia, and it has the highest population in the Arab world.
 About 95 percent of Egyptians live along the Nile—on less than 5 percent of Egypt's territory — making the Nile Valley one of the world's most densely populated areas, especially in greater Cairo, Alexandria and other major cities in the Nile Delta.

 The main sources of foreign currency are remittances from workers abroad, Suez Canal fees, tourism, and oil.
 The Aswan High Dam, completed in 1971, provides hydroelectricity, as well as a controlled water supply for year-round irrigation and desert reclamation.